aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/epub-converter/convert-epub-to-pdf/_index.md

 EPUB is a format that is widely used for e-books, but it is not always compatible with all devices or software applications.
 Converting EPUB to PDF can be helpful in situations where you want to create a document that is easily readable across different devices and platforms.
 PDFs are also optimized for printing, making them ideal for creating physical copies of your documents.
 You can configure security settings for PDF files to restrict access or editing.

-In this article, you will find information about how to convert EPUB to PDF using Aspose.HTML for Java library and how to use [PdfSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/pdfsaveoptions) and [MemoryStreamProvider](https://reference.aspose.com/html/java/com.aspose.html/package-frame) parameters.
+In this article, you will find information about how to convert EPUB to PDF using Aspose.HTML for Java library and how to use [PdfSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/pdfsaveoptions) and [MemoryStreamProvider.](https://reference.aspose.com/html/java/com.aspose.html/package-frame)

 ## **EPUB to PDF by a few lines of Java code**